-Vertex Pharmaceuticals Inc. (VRTX), maker of the hepatitis C drug Incivek and cystic fibrosis medicine Kalydeco, is refocusing development efforts on specialty diseases, seeking partnerships or alternative sources of funding for some programs.
+Vertex Pharmaceuticals Inc. (VRTX:US), maker of the hepatitis C drug Incivek and cystic fibrosis medicine Kalydeco, is refocusing development efforts on specialty diseases, seeking partnerships or alternative sources of funding for some programs.

 Vertex, which received regulatory approval for Incivek in May 2011 and for Kalydeco in January 2012, will seek a partnership for its VX-509 compound for rheumatoid arthritis, which is in mid-stage clinical trials.
 Vertex will consider collaborations that enable the company to “maintain value long- term,” Leiden said.

 The company will look for outside funding for the flu molecule VX-787.
 “It’s not a specialty disease,” Leiden said.
 “We’re going to find external funding” for that molecule, and stop funding it internally, he said.

 Vertex’s focus is on hepatitis C, for which it is developing next-generation therapies to follow Incivek; cystic fibrosis; and other specialty diseases, such as Huntington’s disease and multiple sclerosis.
 Incivek drew $950.9 million in 2011 revenue after being approved in May of that year.